Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

 Taking integration on both sides of (\ref{eqn:mlbs1}), it turns to be

 The $z_k$ can be interpreted as control input with $z_k-x^*$ as tracking error.
-Then, the rewriting above clearly shows {{that it is in the form}} of integral-type ILC online (feedback) control {{\cite{Bristow}}} with some ``control input disturbance'', i.e., $(1-\beta)(x_{k-1}-z_{k-1})$. { $\blacksquare$}
+Then, the rewriting above clearly shows {{that it is in the form}} of integral-type ILC online (feedback) control {{\cite{Bristow}}} with the approximation error, i.e., $(1-\beta)(x_{k-1}-z_{k-1})$.

-Note that (\ref{eqn:mlbs}) is a linear ordinary differential equation, and we can write down its explicit solution.
+Note that {{(\ref{eqn:mlbs})}} is a linear ordinary differential equation, and we can write down its explicit solution.

 It follows from $z(0)=0$ and integrating by parts that

 Because $x_{k-1}(0)=0$, we have

 Now we define the tracking error of the MLB system (\ref{eqn:mlbs}) as $y_k\triangleq z_k-x^*$; the error system is